jcoole/o11nplugin-vrslcm/README.md

 Features a fully functional plugin inventory for review and executing actions upon.

+# Installation

+See the [Releases](releases/) folder for the built VMOAPP and accompanying Workflow Package.

+To install the VMOAPP file, login to your Orchestrator appliance Control Center (https://orchestrator.local/vco-controlcenter/config) as root.

+Select *Manage Plugins* and upload the VMOAPP to install it.
+This will restart Orchestrator services in 2 minutes.

+Once Orchestrator is back up, login and using the client, go to Packages and Import the .package file from the release.

+For some reason the SDK Mojo Maven plugin will not import workflows directly into the VMOAPP, so until I get that resolved, it's a two-step process.

 # Specific Features and Workflows Supported

 The ability to deploy/scale products and nodes may come later.